Daily Flight Stories

 I cannot describe the reception that awaited me.
 There were endless ovations and I was carried along triumphantly by the men.
 Later at the bar, it all seemed fantastic.
 At 8:00 pm, my victories were confirmed.
 This gave me great satisfaction, surpassing the number of victories I had set for myself to achieve in a single day.

-His confidence in his score was due to the fact that he preferred a high speed ambush from which he took a deflection shot from point blank range, usually hitting the pilot.
-He was an expert marksman and for a time he flew a SPAD XII that carried a single shot, hand-loaded 37mm Puteaux ”moteur-canon” firing through the engine shaft and out the propeller hub.
+Fonck’s confidence in his score was due to the tactics he used.
+He preferred a high speed ambush from which he took a deflection shot from point blank range, usually hitting the pilot.
+He was an expert marksman and rarely missed.
+For a time, he flew a SPAD XII that carried a single shot, hand-loaded 37mm Puteaux ”moteur-canon” that fired through the engine shaft, so that the cannon round emerged from the center of the propeller hub.
 With that weapon, he shot down 11 of his opponents — using just one cannon round for each kill.
 As for the rest, his extremely short bursts with his machine guns typically fired less than five rounds to achieve each kill.

-How many did he really shoot down?
-We’ll never know, but one thing is certainly, his official total of 75 victories is far less than what he knew he had actually achieved.
-His claims — nearly twice as many as the official tally — were made with confidence based on his tactics.
+How many enemy aircraft did René Fonck actually shoot down?
+We’ll never know, but one thing is certain, and that is that his official total of 75 victories is far less than what he himself knew he had actually achieved.
+His claims — nearly twice as many as the official tally — were made with absolute confidence based on his tactics.
 Those who fell behind German lines were not confirmed and many of those that fell over No Man’s Land were left unverified.